 Clifford’s tower is located on the top of an earth mound that was part of York Castle constructed by William the Conqueror in 1068.
-The tower that stands here today was built in the late 13th century during the reign of Henry II.
+The tower that stands here today was built in the late 13th century during the reign of Henry II (just like the Great Tower at Dover Castle).
 The four-lobed design of the tower is unusual and may be French in origin.

 If you want to visit York from London, it’s best to take a train from London’s King’s Cross station to York.
 It’s a direct train and takes around 2 hours.
 Book in advance for the best price for the train from London to York.
 (Click here to check price and schedules).